 In 2012 I left my animation job and followed my wife to Oregon for her work.
 It was time to pivot back to more concrete things: making a home, making a family.
 I took woodworking courses at the local community college so that I could renovate the house while she worked.
 I found my computer skills from animation were useful in design and planning.
 The house projects got more elaborate.
 Soon the projects in the garage were not house projects at all, but personal ones.
 Ideas I just had to try, and my wife patiently indulged delays to the kitchen renovation.

-I knew that I had to take this was quickly becoming more than a hobby, and so Oak & Iron was born.
+I knew that I this was quickly becoming more than a hobby, and so Oak & Iron was born.

 Oak & Iron is a project of mine that has been in the making my whole life.
 It combines my desire to create, adds my appreciation for nature and its materials, and my experience in design and technology.
 Thank you for being a part of it.